Biostatistics

 In their first year, each student is assigned an academic advisor from among the faculty in the department by the Director of Graduate Studies (DGS).
 The role of an academic advisor is to assist the student in course selection and other academic issues until the student has established a dissertation advisor.
 In addition to overseeing student advising, the DGS, together with the Biostatistics PhD Program Committee, oversees student orientation, funding concerns, teaching and research assistantships, and other related matters.

-Specific requirements for the PhD in biostatistics are outlined in the Biostatistics Graduate Student Handbook, including requirements for the areas of interest in biostatistics or bioinformatics.
+Specific requirements for the PhD in biostatistics are outlined in the Biostatistics Graduate Student Handbook.
 The DGS is responsible for reviewing the student’s program of study and has the authority to consider exceptions to the rules and regulations established by the department.
 The recommendations of the DGS are forwarded to the Biostatistics PhD Program Committee for final approval.

 Advising of students comes from faculty advisors, course instructors, the Biostatistics PhD Program Committee, and the DGS.
-All students are monitored by the committee on academic standing.
-Third- and higher year students are also monitored by their dissertation advisor and their research committee.
+All students are monitored by the PhD Program Committee.
+Third- and higher-year students are also monitored by their dissertation advisor and their research committee.

 Master of Arts (AM)

 No one is admitted as a candidate for the AM, only for the PhD.
 Nevertheless, the requirements for the master’s degree must be satisfied by all students as they move toward the PhD and are expected to be completed by the end of the fourth term.
 The AM degree may be granted when these requirements are fulfilled.
-In addition, the department may confer a terminal AM on students who will not be completing the requirements for the PhD.
+In addition, the department may confer a terminal AM on students who complete the relevant requirements but not those for the PhD.

 For the AM degree, four terms of coursework with a minimum average grade of B is ordinarily required.
-With the department’s approval, students with a previous graduate degree in a medical, scientific, or statistical field and with sufficient prior statistical training may qualify for the AM degree with two terms of coursework.
 The specific requirements for the AM in biostatistics are outlined in the Biostatistics Graduate Student Handbook.
 Upon fulfilling the AM requirements, students should submit an application for the master’s degree.

 Applicants interested in the master of science program in biostatistics should apply through Harvard T. H. Chan School of Public Health.